 Principals, teachers and other school staff will continue to receive new information and support as it becomes available, to ensure they are positioned to protect the health and wellbeing of all students in our schools.

 Minimising disruption to learning

-As advised on Monday 23 March 2020, all CEDoW schools are progressively moving towards the provision of remote learning for all students.
+All CEDoW schools are currently providing remote learning for all students.
+This will continue for the initial phases of our transition back to full face-to-face learning.
 For CEDoW student, parents and carers, and teachers, this means:

-Parents have the option of keeping their children home or sending them to school (NOTE: the medical advice on schools has not changed—sending children to school remains a safe option according to Australia’s Chief Medical Officer).
+Parents and carers have the option of keeping their children home or sending them to school (NOTE: the AHPPC has stated that sending children to school is safe).

 The safety and wellbeing of all members of our school communities remains paramount.
 Right now, the focus of Catholic Education Diocese of Wollongong is: